 \section{Introduction}

-Recommender systems aim to learn users' preferences and suggest items of potential interest by leveraging historical user--item interaction data.
+Recommender systems learn users' preferences and suggest items of potential interest by leveraging historical user--item interaction data.
 Many leading collaborative filtering recommenders rely on implicit feedback data and adopt a pairwise learning paradigm such as Bayesian Personalised Ranking (BPR)~\cite{rendle2012bpr}.
-These models typically train on triplets consisting of a user, a positively interacted item and a negative item.
-However, in many real-world applications, only positive user feedback (e.g., clicks, purchases, views) is available, while negative preferences are rarely observed.
-Consequently, items that users truly dislike are often indistinguishable from items they have simply not encountered.
-Negative Samplers (NS) are employed to identify the true negative items among all unlabelled items.
-The informativeness of these negative samples becomes crucial to the effectiveness of the recommenders.
+These models are typically trained on triplets linking a user with two items, one representing a positive and the other a negative interaction.
+However, in many real-world applications, only positive user feedback -- e.g., clicks, purchases or views -- is available as negative preferences can rarely be observed.
+Consequently, items that users genuinely dislike are often indistinguishable from those they have simply not encountered.
+Negative Samplers (NSs) are then employed to identify the \emph{true negative} items among all the unlabelled ones, with the informativeness of these instances being crucial to the effectiveness of the recommenders trained on them.

-Current advanced negative sampling strategies often follow a two-stage pipeline.
-First, a small candidate subset of items is uniformly sampled from the full set of unlabelled items to reduce the subsequent computational cost.
-Then, each strategy ranks these candidates according to its specific criterion and selects the top-ranked negative item -- commonly referred to as a \emph{hard negative} -- to train the model.
-For example, Dynamic Negative Sampling (DNS) selects the candidate with the highest predicted score~\cite{zhang2013optimizing}, and Disentangled NS (DENS) selects the negative that diverges the most from the positive item along disentangled latent dimensions~\cite{lai2023disentangled}.
+Current negative sampling strategies often follow a two-stage pipeline.
+First, a small candidate subset of items is uniformly sampled from the full set of unlabelled instances to reduce the downstream computational cost.
+Then, these instances are ranked according to method-specific criteria, with the top item -- called the \emph{hard negative} -- used for model training.
+For example, Dynamic Negative Sampling (DNS) selects the candidate with the highest predicted score~\cite{zhang2013optimizing}, and Disentangled NS (DENS) picks the negative that diverges the most from the positive item along disentangled latent dimensions~\cite{lai2023disentangled}.